syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/stretch-the-pdf-viewer-size-to-its-container.md

 # Update PDF Viewer size at run-time in Blazor PDF Viewer Component

 You can stretch the PDF Viewer size to its container size while resizing the container at runtime.
 The following code snippet explains how to update the PDF Viewer size while resizing the Splitter at runtime.
-In this example, the Syncfusion®’s Splitter component is used.
+In this example, the Syncfusion&reg;’s Splitter component is used.

 ```cshtml
 @using Syncfusion.Blazor.PdfViewer